lua-stdlib/functional/README.md

 under the [MIT license][mit] (the same license as Lua itself).
 There is no warranty.

-_functional_ has no run-time prerequisites beyond a standard Lua system, though it will take advantage of [stdlib][], [strict][] and [typecheck][] if they are installed.
+_std.functional_ has no run-time prerequisites beyond a standard Lua system, though it will take advantage of [stdlib][], [strict][] and [typecheck][] if they are installed.